3dharmadev/narrow-shape-2645/README.md

 # narrow-shape-2645

-QUERY RESOLVE SYSTEM
+QUERY RESOLVING SYSTEM
-This is the query resolve system helps any organisation to listen to their employee's query like is it a software related problem or a hardware related problem , then the problem will assign to the expert like any engineer of any perticular field.
+This is the query resolving system helps any organisation to listen to their employee's query like is it a software related problem or a hardware related problem , then the problem will assign to the expert like any engineer of any perticular field.
 Then the engineer will resolve the query of any employee working in the same organisation and update the query status like is it resolve or not.

  Features